 She enjoys sharing across her extensive network the agile culture.

-She is a fervent supporter of process and communication techniques with demonstrated success in initiating and leading digital projects.
+She is a fervent supporter of process and communication techniques with demonstrated success in initiating and leading agile implementation projects.

 María is an industrial engineer, she has over 15 years of experience, successfully building and launching digital applications across multiple channels and formats.

-She grew up in Spain and is currently living in the french swiss border, she is married, has 3 little adorables kids and loves spending time in the wild sailing with her family.
+She grew up in Spain and is currently living in the french swiss border, she is married, has 3 little adorable kids and loves spending time in the wild sailing with her family.